magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 "Offers" generally correspond to what a user might select; a single-file offer is possible but so is a directory.
 In both cases, they are treated as "an offer" although a directory may consist of dozens or more individual files.

-Filenames are relative paths.
-When sending individual files, this will be simply the filename portion (with no leading paths).
-For a series of files in a directory (i.e. if a directory was selected to send) paths will be relative to that directory (starting with the directory itself).
-(XXX see "file naming" in discussion)

 ## Version Negotiation